elehcim/inaf-k8s-course/course/06-logging/step1.md

 CTRL+C to escape

-If you have a lot of pod you can select only pods you want by apply a selector
+If you have a lot of pods you can select only pods you want by applying a selector

 ```
 k get pods --selector app=loggingdemo